jgm/pandoc/CONTRIBUTING.md

     below under [Tests](#tests).)
 If you are adding a new writer or reader, you must include tests.

-7. If you are adding a new feature, include updates to the README and MANUAL.
+7. If you are adding a new feature, include updates to MANUAL.txt.

 8. All code must be released under the general license governing pandoc (GPL v2).